Landmark College’s academic degree programs satisfy requirements for the first two years of study at most four-year colleges and universities.

-Landmark College's academic degree programs in Life Sciences, Computer Science/Gaming, General Studies, Liberal Arts, Business Studies and Business Administration satisfy requirements for the first two years of study at most four-year colleges and universities.
+Landmark College's academic degree programs in Life Sciences, Computer Science/Gaming, Liberal Studies, and Business Studies satisfy requirements for the first two years of study at most four-year colleges and universities.
 Through our unique educational program, you'll learn more than just the college coursework needed to graduate.
 As a Landmark College student, you'll learn the academic strategies you need in order to be successful.

 A business degree from Landmark College will give students the fundamental skills and knowledge they need to compete successfully in today's business world — whether you're planning to immediately enter the workforce or continue your business studies.
 The program allows students to develop the skills required for all disciplines of business by completing a professional core, but also provides students the flexibility to explore the various aspects of business including:

 - Organizational Behavior

 What Can You Do With A Business Degree?

 Through our "hands-on" business Programs, students will develop a basic knowledge of business needed for an entry-level administrative support or managerial position.
 Our associate degree also provide the groundwork to pursue continued studies at a four-year institution as a business major.

 Pursing an associate degree in business studies will help provide students with the skills needed to launch a career in today's competitive business environment or move into a bachelor’s degree program.

 Students build a broad foundation grounded in liberal arts.
 Whether working with an indigenous community in Chile, getting their feet wet and hands dirty researching aquatic biology or mentoring local grade school children, in this degree students have the chance to explore different fields of inquiry.